Julianaguilar98/Jules-Mock-Airline-Website/README.md

 # Airline Database

 ## Airline Database App for COSC3380
-Database created using the PERN stack.
+Database created using PostgreSQL, Express.js, React.js, and Node.js.
 Website reads list of bookings available and user can make a purchase, and will update the table.
 This change is reflected on the website.

 ### Installation